University of Missouri-Columbia logo

 Missouri School of Journalism

-Established in 1908 as the world's first journalism school, publishing a daily newspaper and operating an NBC affiliate.
+Established in 1908 as the world's first journalism school, operating a daily newspaper and an NBC affiliate.

 🏥